Murtaza01/obsidian-vault/homework/drama/dr_faustus.md

-They are abstract characters that represent the inner conflict of Faustus, good angel tries to make him follow the path of god, bad angel tries to make him follow black magic.
+They are abstract characters that represent the inner conflict of Faustus, good angel tries to make him follow the path of God, bad angel tries to make him follow black magic.

 **Q/ What was Mephistophilis first description of hell and give its dramatic value**\?

-After Faustus asks Mephistophilis about hell, Mephistophilis tells him about Lucifer, how he was a favorite angel to god once but because of his pride and insolence he was dismissed from heaven and had become eternally damned in hell with the fallen angels.
+After Faustus asks Mephistophilis about hell, Mephistophilis tells him about Lucifer, how he was a favorite angel to God once but because of his pride and insolence he was dismissed from heaven and had become eternally damned in hell with the fallen angels.

-Mephistophilis says that being deprived of gods presence is more tormenting than thousand hells.
+Mephistophilis says that being deprived of Gods presence is more tormenting than thousand hells.

-### Q/ Comment on the following lines critically.
+## Q/ Comment on the following lines critically.

-**Comment 1/ O, this cheers my soul!**\.
+**Line 1/ O, this cheers my soul!**\.

 Faustus says this line to Valdes and Cornelius, after they told him on what black magic can do, that he no longer